 I’m super excited to introduce a new monthly feature on Frayed Passport—this is one near and dear to my heart as a longtime wanderer and pre-COVID digital nomad.
-Starting in October, we’ll be sharing resources, articles, media, and interviews with fellow travelers and experts worldwide on how to work and travel abroad, each month focusing on a different country.
+Very soon, we’ll be sharing resources, articles, media, and interviews with fellow travelers and experts worldwide on how to work and travel abroad, each month focusing on a different country.

-Ramping up to this launch, I’m sharing excerpts from an unpublished interview I did in September 2020 about my personal digital nomad and longtime solo traveler journey.
-I’ve decided not to update this completely to incorporate thoughts after a year-and-a-half of COVID so far—to be honest, if I did, the interview would be sad, nostalgic, and a bit cynical.
-I’ve been extremely lucky for my remote work and income to continue uninterrupted, but I canceled my last flight in February 2020, and have barely left my own house for a year-and-a-half and counting.
+Ramping up to this launch, I’m sharing excerpts from an unpublished interview I did about my personal digital nomad story and longtime solo traveler journey.
+I’ve decided not to update this completely to incorporate thoughts after two years of COVID—to be honest, if I did, the interview would be sad, nostalgic, and a bit cynical.
+I’ve been extremely lucky for my remote work and income to continue uninterrupted, but like many people, the pandemic has taken a toll on my mental health.

-But there are digital nomads all over the world—and countries are adopting residency options for digital nomads and remote workers, semi-retired people, early retirees, and those who want to have passive residency more and more.
+But there are good people all over the world.
+And I’m really excited to travel again and to restore my own faith in humanity and the future of this planet.
+Travel has always kept me sane and has been a way to realign when I’m down, to center myself when I’m not sure what to do next, and to just feel good.
+I know it’s like that for a lot of other people too.
+And what’s really cool is that tons of countries are adopting residency options for digital nomads and remote workers, semi-retired people, early retirees, and those who want to have passive residency more and more.
 I’m so excited to see how lifestyles like the one I’ve led for years are becoming more accessible.

 Let’s get into it!

 Tell me a little about your background and how you got started in the nomad world.